Tyler Kolek leads Marquette to Sweet 16 with 81-77 March Madness win over Colorado

 The Buffs trailed 79-77 and had to foul three times before putting Joplin on the line for a 1-and-1.
 He knocked down both and set up a South Region semifinal meeting with No. 11 seed North Carolina State in Dallas on Friday.

-Playing his second game since an oblique injury that sidelined him for six contests, Kolek was efficient for the Golden Eagles, shooting 10 of 14 from the floor and routinely finding open teammates.
+Playing his second game since an oblique injury that sidelined him for six contests, Kolek was efficient for the Golden Eagles.
+The nation's leader in assists at 7.8 per game, he shot 10 of 14 from the floor and routinely found open teammates.

+The senior scored Marquette's final basket with flair.
+Kolek drove the baseline and circled back into the lane before lofting a jumper over Eddie Lampkin Jr. for a three-point edge.

+“The big fella switched up and I was getting to my spot and just floated it up,” Kolek said.

 This one might have been even better.